 Followed.
 By default, GNAT uses the interpretation suggested by AI-195, which specifies using the size of the first subtype.
 However, such an implementation is based on direct binary representations and is therefore target- and endianness-dependent.
 To address this issue, GNAT also supplies an alternate implementation of the stream attributes Read and Write, which uses the target-independent XDR standard representation for scalar types.
-The XDR implementation is provided as an alternative body of the System.Stream_Attributes package, in the file 's-strxdr.adb' in the GNAT library.
+The XDR implementation is provided as an alternative body of the System.Stream\Attributes package, in the file 's-strxdr.adb' in the GNAT library.
 There is no 's-strxdr.ads' file.
 In order to install the XDR implementation, do the following:

-1. Replace the default implementation of the System.Stream_Attributes package with the XDR implementation.
+1. Replace the default implementation of the System.Stream\Attributes package with the XDR implementation.
 For example on a Unix platform issue the commands:

+'''

-\$ mv s-stratt.adb s-strold.adb \$ mv s-strxdr.adb s-stratt.adb
+$ mv s-stratt.adb s-strold.adb

+$ mv s-strxdr.adb s-stratt.adb

+'''

-2. Rebuild the GNAT run-time library as documented in the GNAT User's Guide
+2. Rebuild the GNAT run-time library as documented in Section "GNAT and Libraries" in GNAT User's Guide.